RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

 ![codeready-workspace-maven]({% image_path catalog-pom-infinispan-client.png %})

-Now, let's create Cache Services using `cache-service` of `Red Hat JBoss Data Grid` to quickly set up clusters that give you optimal performance and ease of use with minimal configuration.
+Now, let's create Cache Services using `cart-cache` of `Red Hat JBoss Data Grid` to quickly set up clusters that give you optimal performance and ease of use with minimal configuration.

-`Cache Service`(cache-service) provides an easy-to-use implementation of `Data Grid` for `OpenShift` that is designed to increase application response time through high-performance caching.
-With cache-service you can create new caches only as copies of the default cache definition.
+`Cache Service`(cart-cache) provides an easy-to-use implementation of `Data Grid` for `OpenShift` that is designed to increase application response time through high-performance caching.
+With cart-cache you can create new caches only as copies of the default cache definition.

 The Infinispan client is configurable in the `application.properties` file that can be provided in the `src/main/resources` directory.
 These are the properties that can be configured in this file:

-`quarkus.infinispan-client.server-list=cache-service:11222`
+`quarkus.infinispan-client.server-list=cart-cache:11222`

 It is also possible to configure a `hotrod-client.properties` as described in the Infinispan user guide.
 Note that the `hotrod-client.properties` values overwrite any matching property from the other configuration values(eg. near cache).